A better way – Natural horsemanship explained

 The Soul of the Horse

 At Campbell Hills Guest Ranch, we take natural horsemanship one step further.
 We believe it’s important to always let our horses be horses.
-Influenced by Joe Camp’s “the Soul of the Horse” We never lock them up in box stalls, or isolate them from their herd.
-We allow them to exist as close to how they would in the wild as possible.
-Our horses roam freely on 160 acres of private land, because we know that horses are extremely social creatures and need a herd for survival and safety.
+Influenced by Joe Camp’s “the Soul of the Horse” We made a promise to never lock them up in box stalls, or isolate them from their herd.
+Our herd of horses exist as close to how they would in the wild as possible.
+Roaming freely on 160 acres of private land, because we know that horses are extremely social creatures and need a herd for survival and safety.
 Even domesticated horses need this.
 It’s in their genes.
 Horses that are kept in box stalls eventually develop health issues, because they are being forced into a life that does not allow them to be exactly what they are.

 Harmony with Horses

 Anyone who uses natural horsemanship techniques knows that a horse is a horse, and that we can’t expect them to be anything else.
 Horses are a prey species and deep down they always will be.
 Humans on the other hand are a predatory species, but we aren’t required to act like every animal in our lives should be subservient to us.
 We can rise above our animal instincts and adopt a code of behavior that is more civilized.
-Natural horsemanship is that code.
-It asks us to decide what is humane, what is moral, and to apply that to our interactions with our animals.
+That code is Natural horsemanship.
+It asks us to decide what is humane, what is moral, and to apply that to our interactions with our horses.